 Students progress through the courses as a cohort beginning with the fundamental core courses and continue through the advanced and global courses as they conclude with a capstone project.
 The sequencing of the courses is important since mastery of the topics in the fundamental courses are required for proper application in the advanced courses.
 As a result, students must progress through the fundamental courses before proceeding on to the more advanced project management courses.

 Each course is delivered in an online format as an eight-week class and taught by instructors possessing a graduate-level degree, experience in the project management profession, and a project management certification.

 Students may begin the program in the fall and are able, and encouraged, to enroll in two courses for each semester.
 Completion of two courses a semester enables the student to complete the program within two years.

-PRM 6556 Organizational Change Leadership (3 credits).
 A study of projects in the context of the organization.
 Students will apply the project portfolio management approach to view projects in terms of contribution of value to the organization.
 The course also provides an in-depth discussion on the methods used to ensure projects deliver effective and enduring change.
-Prerequisites: PRM 6234

-PRM 6567 Global and Cultural Competency (3 credits).
 Exploration of the business, cultural, and economic environments of organizations and societies.
 Students are provided with an awareness and appreciation of the similarities and differences of cultures across the globe and the means to effectively and ethically operate in the global environment.
-Prerequisites: CIS 6101

-PRM 6586 Leading Global and Distributed Teams (3 credits).
-An in-depth study on leading project teams where members exist in multiple locations and in locations across the world.
+An in-depth study on leading project teams whose members exist in multiple locations and in locations across the world.
 The course provides insight into effective communication and management of distributed teams and discusses effective practices for motivating, guiding, and evaluating project teams.
-Prerequisites: PRM 6567